BSCS-3A/Admin-Management/html/ReadMe.txt

  - added some functionality codes

  Activity Logs
- - can display logs from adding account(kerbae, 2021)
+ - now able to display logs from adding account(kerbae, 2021)